-- Florida is expected to add 6 million more residents by 2040, creating more demand for consumer goods and services. - Florida hosted 99 million out-of-state visitors in 2014 a total projected to increase to as high as 157 million by 2025.
-About one-half of Florida's visitors arrive via highway and other surface modes and about one-half arrive via air, using Florida's road and transit systems to reach destinations across the state. - Freight tonnage moving to, from, and within Florida is expected to experience a 69 percent increase by 2040, due in part to the increasing role Florida's airports and seaports have in global trade.
+- Florida is expected to add 6 million more residents by 2040. - Florida hosted 99 million out-of-state visitors in 2014 a total projected to increase to as high as 157 million by 2025.
+About one-half of Florida's visitors arrive via highway and other surface modes and about one-half arrive via air, using Florida's road and transit systems to reach destinations across the state. - Florida's seaport and airports moved \$153 billion of global trade in 2014 - a total that has doubled over the past decade.
+Virtually all of the imports and exports require ground transportation via truck or rail.